verisianHQ/core-contributor/README.md

 10) Set up the rule authoring auto-completion and real-time schema validation: \
         - Go to the `Extensions` tab in the VSCode left sidebar \
         - Search `yaml` and install the Red Hat YAML extension (it should be the top one) \
-        - Once it's installed, search 'yaml schema' in the settings: \
+        - Once it's installed, search 'yaml schema' using the search bar at the top of the settings: \
               WINDOWS: File → Preferences → Settings \
               MAC: Code → Settings → Settings \
         - Click the `Edit in settings.json` option under Yaml: Schemas \